hyakumori/crm/README.md

 ***Caution***: Any styling changed within `MapContainer.vue` will be reflected across all pages that the `map-container` is called in.

 **Map Element**
-[The  `vl-map`] declaration.
-This contains styling for the map's size: `style="height: 400px; width: 100%;"` Changing this will change the size of the map on all pages.

 **Map Container Panel Area**

 The map has a panel that can be opened and closed by clicking on it.
 Much of the styling is from Vuetify's integrated styling, which you can read more about in the [Vuetify] documentation.
 These include the `v-menu, v-switch, v-radio-group, v-radio,` and `v-slider` elements.